Galápagos Islands, Ecuador

 The Galápagos Islands are a wildlife haven, home to animals that have evolved in isolation over millions of years.
 Encounter giant tortoises, marine iguanas, and the iconic blue-footed boobies.

-Sea Kayaking and Snorkeling: Dive into Paradise
+Sea Kayaking and Snorkeling

 The warm waters of the Galápagos offer some of the world’s best snorkeling.
 Glide over coral reefs, swim alongside sea lions, and marvel at the vibrant marine life.